 10. The heart’s a muscle, and muscle is made from protein.
 Because it’s so good for pets, Nom Nom recipes include large amounts of heart-healthy animal protein.

 11. Selenium is an antioxidant that fights damaging free radicals that can contribute to heart disease and cancer in your dog.
 That’s why you’ll find it in all of our recipes.

 12. Leaky valves are a common cause of heart disease in dogs.
 Medical treatments can help immensely, but a group of veterinarians has been doing open heart surgery to replace damaged valves, a procedure which will soon be available in the United States.

 13. Overweight pets can be predisposed to cardiovascular disease.
-To prevent overfeeding, our meals are custom-portioned so your pet gets the amount that’s just right.
+To prevent overfeeding, our meals are pre-portioned so your pet gets the amount that’s just right.

 14. Believe it or not, human, dog, and cat hearts are nearly identical.
 There are only some slight differences in a few valves and the coronary vessels, or blood vessels, that supply the heart with blood and nutrients.